Top 6 Tips for Visiting the Smoky Mountains in Winter

 Did you know you can actually get dehydrated more quickly in the winter than in summer?
 When you visit the Smoky Mountains in winter, you should always pack a few gallons of water or water bottles to bring with you in the car.
 You don’t want to be stuck somewhere without a reliable water source, so be sure to bring some with you!

 5. Do Winter Exclusive Activities

 There are some attractions and activities you can only do in the winter in the Smoky Mountains.
-At Ober Gatlinburg, you can enjoy skiing during this time of year, as well as snowboarding and snow tubing.
+At Ober Gatlinburg, you can enjoy snow tubing during this time of year, as well as snowboarding and skiing when the slopes are open.
 Winterfest is going on in winter in the Smoky Mountains, so you can drive around and check out all the cool lights displays!
-The Smoky Mountain Christmas at Dollywood is a great event for the whole family with incredible shows, lights, and an amazing parade you won’t want to miss!
+You can also go for a winter hike, or enjoy Winterfest events at popular attractions, like Anakeesta and the SkyLift Park.

 6. Stay in the Car